 At SOLVE we primarily use AUC for validation purposes and for especially challenging samples that are difficult to characterize using other techniques.
-SOLVE operate an AUC instrument with a wide range of rotors and cells.
+SOLVE operates an AUC instrument with a wide range of rotors and cells.
 The sedimentation of components can be monitored by UV and interference optics (RI).

-Analytical ultra centrifugation (AUC) is a separation methodology which separate macromolecules and particles in solution.
-The separation is based on the macromolecules differential sedimentation velocity in a solution under the influence of a centrifugational field.
-Compounds sedimentation velocity is determined by their size and density of a compound determines its sedimentation velocity.
+Analytical ultra centrifugation (AUC) is a separation methodology that separates macromolecules and particles in solution.
+The separation is based on the macromolecule’s differential sedimentation velocity in a solution under the influence of a centrifugational field.
+The compounds’ sedimentation velocity is determined by their size and density of a compound determines its sedimentation velocity.
 Detectors such as UV allow monitoring the sedimentation of a sample component.

-AUC is a method applicable to a very wide range of compounds, such as, proteins, nanoparticles, viruses and polymers.
-The technique is applicable to compounds of molecular weight of ~ 1 000 g/mol and upwards.
-AUC is the golden method to compare against when it comes to validation of (especially SEC) methods AUC is often referred to as the golden standard to compare against.
-Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations etc.
+AUC is a method applicable to a very wide range of compounds, such as proteins, nanoparticles, viruses, and polymers.
+The technique is applicable to compounds with molecular weight of ~ 1 000 g/mol and upwards.
+AUC is the golden method to compare against when it comes to validation of methods (especially SEC), AUC is often referred to as the golden standard to compare against.
+Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations, etc.

 - Very wide size range

 - Requires experience for proper operation and data evaluation